petergroth/FLOP/README.md

 | 2     | SEQ_ID_18 | KPATAARATGLAD... | 0.60    | 1            | 0      | 1      | 0      |
 | 3     | SEQ_ID_21 | AAVTLPPTHAGFD... | 0.72   | 1            | 1      | 0      | 0      |

-In the above, the three proteins belong to the first cross-validation partition (1 in `part_0` column), while the fourth belongs to the second partition (1 in the `part_1` column).
+In the above, the first, second, and fourth proteins belong to the first cross-validation partition (1 in `part_0` column), while the third belongs to the second partition (1 in the `part_1` column).
 All datasets follow the above structure.
 The partition columns can easily be converted into either boolean masks for quick indexing or a single column with integer values specifying the partition.

 **Models**: Includes the trained EVE models for each dataset, where each dataset has three models in total (trained with different random seeds).
 Other pre-trained models, e.g., ESM-models, should be extracted from their original sources and placed in the `models` directory.